General terms and conditions for the provision and maintenance of software

 11. Liability

 11.2.
-In addition, the SUPPLIER shall be liable exclusively for direct damages that have been demonstrably incurred by the CUSTOMER in connection with the contractually agreed performance if it does not prove that it is not at fault.
+In addition, the PROVIDER shall be liable exclusively for direct damages that have been demonstrably incurred by the CUSTOMER in connection with the contractually agreed performance if it does not prove that it is not at fault.

 11.4.
-The liability of the SUPPLIER for pure financial losses, indirect damages or consequential damages such as loss of profit, unrealised savings, personal expenses of the CUSTOMER such as additional personnel costs, recourse claims of third parties, default damages, damages from data loss, data damages or costs resulting from the involvement of third parties by the CUSTOMER is excluded insofar as legally permissible.
+The liability of the PROVIDER for pure financial losses, indirect damages or consequential damages such as loss of profit, unrealised savings, personal expenses of the CUSTOMER such as additional personnel costs, recourse claims of third parties, default damages, damages from data loss, data damages or costs resulting from the involvement of third parties by the CUSTOMER is excluded insofar as legally permissible.

 12. Force Majeure